-The opening Group 1 at Royal Ascot 2021 is the Queen Anne Stakes.
+Royal Ascot 2023 kicks off with a bang with the Group 1 Queen Anne Stakes.
 Run over a straight mile, this is open to horses aged four years or older and as a result often attracts global representatives from the likes of France, USA and Germany.
 William Haggas took this race twelve months ago with multiple Grade 1 winner Baaeed.

 King’s Stand Stakes

 Punters looking for Royal Ascot day 1 tips will be interested in the King’s Stand Stakes, which is the feature contest on the first day of Royal Ascot.
 There have been multiple two-time winners of the King’s Stand – including in recent years via the likes of Equiano (2008 & 2010), Sole Power (2013 & 2014) and Blue Point (2018 & 2019).
-Battaash will be aiming to join that illustrious club when lining up in the 2021 King’s Stand.
+Australian raider Coolangatta should be primed to go well in the race this year for trainers Ciaron Maher & David Eustace.

-Royal Ascot day 1 concludes with the Ascot Stakes.
+Royal Ascot day 1 also features the Ascot Stakes.
 The Ascot Stakes is a handicap run over just shy of 2m4f.
 Its extreme distance often sees many entries from national hunt trainers – and the recent roll of honour is littered with horses trained by the likes of Nicky Henderson and Willie Mullins.